lgswa-25t2/milestone/m1/approachs/approach09.md

 ## **Rationale**

 Users must be informed of system problems in real time to understand system status and prevent confusion or incorrect assumptions.
 Clear, timely, and non-technical error messages improve user trust and overall usability, particularly in mission-critical systems such as aircraft tracking or control environments.
-This aligns with usability quality attributes like **user awareness**, **error recovery**, and **interface clarity**.
+This aligns with usability quality attributes like **user awareness**, **error recovery**.

 ## **Status**